 4. Invest in a divorce attorney who understands your needs.

 Even as you strive to divorce amicably, it won’t be easy.
 You’ll have to confront major life-changing decisions, and it’s vital that you retain a lawyer that will help you overcome those challenging legal obstacles with compassion.
 Find an experienced attorney who you can trust and will protect your best interests.

-The attorneys at Knies, Helland & McPherson are here to partner with you for a successful future.
+The Colorado Springs family law attorneys at Knies, Helland & McPherson are here to partner with you for a successful future.
 Schedule a consultation with our Colorado Springs divorce lawyers today by calling us at (719) 626-8530.